AnotherKamila/sdn-loadbalancer/report/report.md

 The router applies the tables described above as follows:

 1. Apply routing.
    Find the next hop (either gateway or direct).
-1. Apply ARP translation to the “next hop” host.
+1. Apply ARP translation to the "next hop" host.
    Fill out the destination MAC address in the packet.
 3. Apply the MAC table to find the right port for this destination MAC address.
    Send it out.

 ## L4: Simple load balancer